viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_plt.png)

 I know not too impressive but a proof of concept.
+Green represents the original function, yellow shows how the network behaved in the validation set and red shows the difference between both.